Pistonite/megaton/README.md

 Megaton is a build tool and support library for embedding Rust in a NSO binary. [(name reference)](https://www.zeldadungeon.net/wiki/Rusty_Switch)

+## LICENSE
+libmegaton is GPLv2.
+Everything else is MIT.

 ## Install
 TODO